frekele/aws-ecr-kubectl/README.md

 # Setup

 You need to add your credentials inside the file **aws-ecr-secrets.yml**.
+- aws-access-key-id: YOUR-AWS-ACCESS-KEY-ID
+- aws-secret-access-key: YOUR-AWS-SECRET-ACCESS-KEY

 You need to change the values of the environment variables in **ecr-cron.yml**.
-- AWS_ACCOUNT
+- AWS_ACCOUNT: YOUR-AWS-ACCOUNT
-- AWS_REGION
+- AWS_REGION: YOUR-AWS-REGION
-- NAMESPACES (eg: default infrastructure)
+- NAMESPACES YOUR-K8S-NAMESPACES (eg: default infrastructure)

-Also you need to set your AWS_ACCOUNT, AWS_REGION and NAMESPACES in ecr-cron.yml.

 Set up before: